sfc-gh-damurphy/HOL-Platform-Performance---Choosing-A-Cluster-Key/README.md

 In this hands-on lab, you'll step into the shoes of **DBA** tasked with **Getting Better Performance**.

 This lab focuses on the process of choosing a clustering key for a table and workload in Snowflake.
-You will get out of this quickstart what you put into it.
-Simply copying and pasting the commands won't lead to as many insights as doing your own experimentation and exploring the concepts here on your own data and workloads.

 ### 📋 What You’ll Do: